timkurvers/valheim-macos/README.md

 Here is to hoping that Iron Gate support macOS natively in the future with Apple Silicon and Metal support.

-### Is this legal?
+### Why is there no downloadable build?

-This repository does not distribute any game data, and is provided as a means for players who own Valheim on Steam to play on their prefered hardware.
+To avoid distributing copyrighted game data, the build script is provided as a means for players who own Valheim on Steam to create their own macOS build and play on their prefered hardware.

+Additionally, pre-built binaries from untrusted sources could cause havoc if malicious.
+Having an open-source build-script available for vetting by anyone limits that risk.

 ### How to pass launch arguments?